 The Ability Pickpocket steals items upon getting hit by a contact-based move.
 Only problem is, nearly all of the ability's users are Glass Cannons, so they wouldn't last long with their item; besides, they'd have to go into battle without an item (and virtually every Pokémon carries an item in advanced play).
 While Weavile doesn't really have a choice (it's much too fragile to use Pressure effectively), the Seedot line has the speed-doubling Chlorophyll and the reduced-sleep Early Bird to work from normally, which are better.
 Barbaracle is much better at taking hits, so it's better at it.

-Pickpocket's counterpart, Magician, which activates upon hitting the opponent rather than being hit, has proven to be no better.
-Aside from the existing going-in-without-an-item issue, the only pokémon that get the ability are the worst possible ones for it.
-The Fennekin line is strictly a Special Attacker, thus wouldn't be able to use it anyway.
-Klefki has a much better ability in Prankster, which has made it an indispensable support pokémon — without it, not so much.
+Pickpocket's counterpart, Magician, which activates upon hitting the opponent rather than being hit, has proven to be little better.
+Aside from the existing going-in-without-an-item issue, Klefki has a much better ability in Prankster, which has made it an indispensable support pokémon — without it, not so much.
 Hoopa would have been a serious Glass Cannon with mediocre speed and all of Psychic's prominent weaknesses doubled, so despite being a legendary in theory, would never last long enough to use it.

 Wobbuffet gets Telepathy as its Hidden Ability, which makes it immune to ally attacks.
 While it does make it slightly more useful in double/triple battles, keep in mind that its original Ability Shadow Tag (prevents enemy from switching) was what made it a Game Breaker in the first place.